 The above three are utilised in smudge sticks and incense.
 I shall write about smudge sticks separately.

 Seems like A douglasiana has some medicinal uses too, certainly the essential oil and hydrosol.

 The Aromatic Plant Project advise A. douglasiana is a beneficial wash to ease the pain of aching muscles and joints.
 I assume they mean the hydrosol as they later advise massage with the essential oil in carrier oil for aching muscles and pain on the surface of the body.

 In addition, for mental clarity and ease of mental distress, inhalation of essential oil is recommended.
 The hydrosol is also recommended added to the bath and for a tonic drink.

 Menzies-Trull includes in his herbal.
-The primary action antimicrobial although he also includes anti-fungal and anti-protozoal.
+The primary action he lists as antimicrobial although he also includes anti-fungal and anti-protozoal.
 He suggests burning the herb in the sick room.

 There is some overlap in indications with wormwood, mugwort, sweet annie and southernwood.
 Some digestive indications include dyspepsia, nausea, vomiting, gastroenteritis, colic and worms.

 The goddess of childbirth and relieving disease in women once again makes her appearance as this Artemisia is indicated for amenorrhoea, dysmenorrhoea and postpartum haemorrhage.

 The above includes eight of the more common Artemisia species you are likely to come across.
 It seems that seven are Artemisia medicinal herbs.
 Three, of which, I have no personal medicinal knowledge.
 Although some are utilised in smudge sticks.